oipwg/ipfs-tus-file-uploader/README.md

 mkdir ipfs
 npm install
 </pre></code>
-Note: if you do not have Node or NPM installed, go here: https://treehouse.github.io/installation-guides/
-to install it, or if you're on a mac just enter these commands to install it using homebrew:
+Note: if you do not have Node or NPM installed, go [here](https://treehouse.github.io/installation-guides/) to install it, or if you're on a mac just enter these commands to install it using homebrew:
 <code><pre>
 brew update
 brew install node
 </pre></code>
-Note: if you don't have brew installed, enter this command `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` or go here: https://docs.brew.sh/Installation.html for full install instructions.
+Note: if you don't have brew installed, enter this command
+<code><pre>
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+</pre></code>
+or go [here](https://docs.brew.sh/Installation.html) for full install instructions.
 <code><pre>
 npm build
 node index.js